tet3/NGOCTriggers/README.md

 # NGOCTriggers

-Setup Triggers on Contact and Account Objects
+Setup Triggers on Contact and Account Objects.

 Test Classes need to be written...
 To Follow if time allows

 Triggers have been tested with standard NGOC/Advancement Connect Features